Hong Kong racing tips: Jim McGrath with three selections at Happy Valley

 2pts win

-Hugh Bowman continues his gentle reintroduction to the saddle after injury when partnering the French import Viva Chaleur in the Class 3 6f sprint handicap (2.15), the most interesting of his six rides on an eight-race card at Happy Valley.
+Harry Bentley can make a successful return to the saddle when partnering the progressive M Unicorn in the Class 3 handicap (1.45) over an extended mile at Happy Valley today.

-The Caspar Fownes-trained Viva Chaleur is 0-9 in Hong Kong, and before that had a 1-4 record when trained in France by Andre Fabre for the Coolmore partnership.
-He raced then under the name Trident.
+Bentley served a two-month suspension and paid a £30,000 fine after pleading guilty to an historical charge of passing information on horses to people who were not the owners.

-But it was two second-placed efforts for Fabre that made him an import of great interest – he was runner-up to Perfect Power in Deauville’s Prix Morny and filled the same spot behind Modern Games in the Somerville Tattersalls Stakes at Newmarket.
+The Caspar Fownes-trained M Unicorn is easily the best of the English jockey’s six mounts, having won three of his last four starts, all over course and distance, leaving him perfectly poised for this step up in grade off a light weight.

 Happy Valley Placepot perm